U.S. imposes sanctions on three Chinese accused of fentanyl trafficking

 The three also face penalties ranging from civil fines of up to $1.1 million per violation to more serious criminal penalties, the Treasury Department said in a statement.

-Fentanyl is an opioid painkiller 50 times more potent than heroin that has played a major role in the devastating U.S. opioid crisis.
+Fentanyl is a cheap, relatively easy-to-synthesize opioid painkiller 50 times more potent than heroin that has played a major role in the devastating U.S. opioid crisis.
 Fentanyl and all of its analogues are controlled substances subject to strict regulation in the United States.

+More than 28,000 synthetic opioid-related overdose deaths, mostly from fentanyl-related substances, were recorded in 2017, according to the U.S. Centers for Disease Control and Prevention.

 U.S. officials say China is the main source of illicit fentanyl and fentanyl-related substances that are trafficked into the United States, much of it through international mail.
+Beijing denies that most of the illicit fentanyl entering the United States originates in China.

 The Treasury Department action came three weeks after Trump accused Chinese President Xi Jingping of failing to meet his promises to crack down on the deluge of fentanyl and fentanyl analogues flowing into the United States.